-Note 2 - Target Adjustment.
-State DOTs may adjust an established 4 year target in the MIV Performance Peri of Progress Report, as described in § 490.107[a][2], State DOTs vial coordinate with relevant MPCs when adjusting their 4 year targets for NHPP and NHFP.
-Any adjustments made to 4 year targets established for the CMAQ Traffic Congestion measures in paragraph (¿[?]) of this section shall be agreed upon and made on extineity ay all State DOTs and MPOs that include any portion of the NHS in the respective unbanded area upolicable to the measures.
+Note 2 - Target Ağustment.
+State DOTs may adjust an established 4 year target in the MII Performance Period Progress Report, as described in § 490.107(a)(2).
+State DOTs vial coordinate with relevant MPOs when adjusting their 4 year target is for NHPP and NHFP.
+Any adjustments made to 4 year targets established for the CMAQ Traffic Congestion measures in paragraph (c)(7) of this section shall be agreed upon and made co-ectively by all State DOTs and MPOs that include any portion of the NHS in the respective urban red area applicable to the measures.

-Note 3 - Missing, Invalid or Unresolved (MFU) powement data.
-A MU threshold is 5.0 percent per regulation.
-Reference 23 CFR \$490.313 including (b)(4)(iii) Calculation of overal powement conditions in any State meeting the requirements of \$490.309(b) shall be based only on sections containing data reported in the MFMS submittat as of three submission datase required by \$490.309(b) shall be based only on sections containing data reported in the MFMS submittat as of three submission datase for \$490.309(b) shall be considered on not meeting the intuition may be a first data reading by the major data meeting the inquirements of \$490.309(b) give a submission datase for the provided provided by the major data meeting the inquirements of \$490.309(b) give a submission datase for the considered on not meeting the inquirement of \$400.309(b) give a submission datase for the considered on not meeting the inquirement of the power that provided on the considered on the meeting the inquirement of the provided on the power that provided on the power that the power that the provided on the power that the power that the provided on the power that the power that
+Note 3 - Missing, Invalid or Unresolved (MIU) powement data.
+MIU threshold is 5.0 percent per regulation.
+Reference 23 CFR \$490.313 including (b)[4][7] Calculation of overall pavement conditions in any State meeting the requirements of \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates required in \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates for \$490.309(b) shall be considered an one compliant with \$42.015(b) requiring state DOTs to submit a \$490.309(b) shall be based only on sections on the Interest system and the submission dates for the HPMS submission dates for the HPMS submission dates for the HPMS will exceed the submission dates for the HPMS does not accept the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided.
+The HPMA decision is subjective without regulatory input on what criteria FHMA will utilize to make the final determination.

 Note 4 - Greenhouse Gas.
-On December 7, 2033 FHWA published a final rule incorporating a greenhouse gas measure into 33 CFR 490.
-On March 27, 2024, the U.S. District Court for the Northern District of Texas (5/23-CV-304-H), vacated and remanded the final rule notionwide.
-On April 10, 2024, the U.S. District Court for the Western District of Kentucky (5/23-CV-00162-BB LKY) also warceed and remanded the final rule but only for the twenty-one states participating in the multi-state low-state against the FMWA.
-On April 10, 2024, the U.S. Senate passed a Congressional Review Act is a verturn the final rule.
-FMWA has a movement its decision to challenge both District Court rulings through the exspective Circuit Court Court Court Court of Appirela.
-As of the updated version of the document, the GHG remains both the termoderal and version of the document of the document of the document of the CHG remains but the court of the court of the court of the document of the court of the document of the docu
+On December 7, 2023 FHWA published a final rule incorporating a greenhouse gas measure into 23 CFR 490.
+On March 27, 2024, the U.S. District Court for the Northern District of Texas (5:23-CV-304-H), vacated and remanded the final rule nationwide.
+On April 10, 2024, the U.S. District Court for the Western District of Kentucky (5:23-CV-00162-888-LK) also vacated and remanded the final rule but only for the twenty-one states participating in the multi-state lowsuit against the FHWA.
+On April 10, 2024, the U.S. Senate passed a Conference of the Conference of the Senate of Senate